oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   ![Fit model and predict](images/model-train-fit.png)

-6. Next, compute the Root Mean Square error (RMSE) by using the `mean_squared_error` function.
+6. Next, the model is ready to be evaluated.
+For this, run the following to compute the Root Mean Square error (RMSE) by using the `mean_squared_error` function.
 This function is available in the _metrics_ module of sklearn.

     ```
     <copy>